jameyia/jameyia.github.io/projects/project-3.md

 Overall, the project went without many problems.
 It was somewhat daunting to have no real mentorship or ways to get help all while having a strict deadline.
 However, I had other people's past experience to rely on and I new I would always try something unique.
 The most difficult part of the process would be understanding the manual or learning about new terminology, as I was going into this with no experience.
 Luckily I could research other terms online and that helped to relate what I learned online to the manual.

 I got feedback from the instructor later and she said it was very helpful in teaching other students to use the device.
 It is easy to have a video that can just share using a URL than having to print out an entire document.

-If you would like to see the video, it is available <a href="https://www.youtube.com/watch?v=5Gv_D5qUxiY">here</a> for your viewing.

 This experienced help to prepare me for the future as employers are always looking for people with special skills and who are able to figure things out.
 I am more confident now in tackling any project involving a PCB machine, an I will be happy to help others learn that same skill in the future.